MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 If the solution installation fails, you can also [go to the solution history page to see details](/power-apps/maker/data-platform/solution-history).

 > [!NOTE]
-> Dynamics 365 Guides is based on three Microsoft platforms.
+> Dynamics 365 Guides is dependent on three Microsoft platforms.
 [Learn how changes to these platforms can cause or fix issues in Dynamics 365 Guides](faq.md).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]